Amount of foreign currency sold to Azerbaijani banks disclosed

 By Zeyni Jafarov - Trend:

-The demand from banks at the auction increased by 6.3 percent compared to the previous indicator and was fully met.
+The demand from banks at the auction decreased by 29.6 percent compared to the previous indicator and was fully met.

 At the end of the auction, the weighted average rate of the manat to the dollar amounted to 1.7 AZN / USD.